Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

   * Lab 6-3
   * HW6 (Due February 20)
 * **Optional Readings**
+  * Highly recommended to prepare for lecture
     * Pomeroy and Gray 1995.
 Snowcover accumulation, relocation and management, Chapter 5 Wind Transport (pages 59--78)
   * Trouvilliez et al 2015.
 Evaluation of the FlowCapt Acoustic Sensor for the Aeolian Transport of Snow.
+    * Comparison of modern instruments used to measure blowing snow

 ### Week 7 - Snow melt